Creating Special Times for Everyone

 - Break into groups.
 Invite providers to discuss challenges they have faced with the children they care for, and how they met them—or didn’t meet them.
 Share ideas for possible solutions.

-- If there is time, brainstorm additional activities, community-event ideas, and other ways to create an inviting and welcoming atmosphere for families with and without autistic children.
+- If there is time, brainstorm additional autism-friendly activities, community-event ideas, and other ways to create an inviting and welcoming atmosphere for families with and without autistic children.
 Discuss ways to encourage volunteers and wider community participation.

 Super Helper